 Does Medicare Cover Sleep Apnea?

-Does Medicare Cover Sleep Apnea?
-Sleep apnea is a medical condition that causes side effects that range from mildly annoying to downright dangerous.
-It’s believed that sleep apnea affects tens of millions of people across the world, and in the United States, obstructive sleep apnea is a concern for adults of all ages, although men are affected more frequently than women.
+It is believed that sleep apnea affects tens of millions of people across the world.
+In the United States, obstructive sleep apnea is a concern for adults of all ages, although men are affected more frequently than women.

 Medicare coverage for treatment of sleeping disorders is generally covered by Part B. Medicare Part B is the outpatient benefit of the program, and it provides benefits for things like doctor visits, surgery, and durable medical equipment.